Emotional Intelligence

 Don't think of emotional intelligence as just another theory.
 The skills are practical and are the basic ingredients of effective leadership and personal resilience to change.

-EQ has a particular history and development based on sound research and is much more than a trend of "soft skills" being applied to leadership and individuals.
+EI has a particular history and development based on sound research and is much more than a trend of "soft skills" being applied to leadership and individuals.

 plane div 1600x200